 |Cabbage White||mustards, Asters, dandelions, clover, Blazing Star, mint|

 |Zebra Longwing||hibiscus, pentas, lantana, Mistflower|

 |Malachite||rotting fruit, dung, mud|

 If you are interested in raising caterpillars to butterflies then you will also want to plant what the caterpillars eat.
-By planting host plants for the caterpillars as well as nectar plants for the butterflies you will not only attract the butterflies but they will stay around longer and will soon be laying eggs.
-Before long you will have eggs/caterpillars to bring indoors or watch in your garden as they go through the incredible journey to become butterflies.
+In addition to nectar plants, plant host plants for the caterpillars.
+With both, the butterflies will stay around longer and will lay eggs.
+Before long, you will have eggs/caterpillars to watch as they go through the incredible journey to become butterflies.